automata/automata.github.io/index.md

 ## WIP / Drafts / Ideas

-I have this habit of creating a Git repos for some ideas and experiments I want to test and explore more instead of let them spinning free in my mind.
+I have this habit of creating Git repos for some ideas and experiments I want to test and explore more instead of let them spinning free in my mind.
-They're totally work in progress, they can break and they will probably not be finalized, or maybe they will be, who knows :)
+If you don't see a link on them yet, it's because they're still spinning in my mind :-)

+A portfolio of small projects to understand complex topics from first principles.

+> "What I cannot create, I do not understand." - Richard Feynman

 - dsgn.monster : Eats data, dumps form
 - pitaya : Minimalist static site generator that powers this website